ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 worried about the possibility of the dog's bowels leaking.

-It was only about a mile to the MRT station, but Brent realized it was going to be a struggle to make it there, with the bag knocking up against his thighs.
+It was only about a mile to the MRT station, but Brent realized it was going to be a struggle to make it there with the bag knocking up against his thighs.

-Brent was surprised by the scent of a Christmas tree, lying by the side of the road.

-He was starting to think about hitchhiking when a blue, three-wheeled truck pulled over in front of him.
+He was starting to think about hitchhiking when a blue, three-wheeled truck pulled over next to him.

-"Where're you going?" the driver shouted out of the window, showing a mouth of reddened teeth.
+"Where're you going?" the driver shouted out the window, showing a mouth of reddened teeth.

 "Songshan MRT station," said Brent.